rayhaanbhikha/gendex/README.md

 gendex works with jsx files and by default uses **ES6** when generating the index.js file.
 But can be configured to use **ES5** (Explained in Usage section).

-gendex can be used in nested directories as well.
-And will recursively build an index.js file at each level.
+gendex can be used in nested directories and will recursively build an index.js file at each level.

 Installation
 ===